Lakhisarai Junction railway station: Facilities

 The major facilities available are waiting rooms, computerized reservation facility, reservation counter, vehicle parking.
 The vehicles are allowed to enter the station premises.
 The station also has STD/ISD/PCO telephone booth, toilets, tea stall and book stall.
 Automatic ticket vending machines have been installed to reduce the queue for train tickets on the station.

 Platform

-There is five platforms.
+There are five platforms.
 The platforms are interconnected with foot overbridge.

 Connections

 The nearest airports to Lakhisarai Station are: